dotnet/csharplang/proposals/low-level-struct-improvements.md

 To enable this, the compiler will emit a new `[module: RefSafetyRules(11)]` attribute when the module is compiled with `-langversion:11` or higher or compiled with a corlib containing the feature flag for `ref` fields.

 The argument to the attribute indicates the language version of the _ref safety rules_ used when the module was compiled.
-The version is currently fixed at `11` regardless of the actual language version passed to the compiler.
+The verion is currently fixed at `11` regardless of the actual language version passed to the compiler.

+The expectation is that future versions of the compiler will update the ref safety rules and emit attributes with distinct versions.

+If the compiler loads a module that includes a `[module: RefSafetyRules(version)]` _with a `version` other than `11`_, the compiler will report a warning for the unrecognized version if there are any calls to methods declared in that module.

 When the C#11 compiler _analyzes a method call_:
 - If the module containing the method declaration includes `[module: RefSafetyRules(version)]`, regardless of `version`, the method call is analyzed with C#11 rules.